Kardashians Rushing To Khloe’s Side: She’s Reportedly In Labor Amidst Tristan Cheating Scandal

 “Khloe is stuck in Ohio, where she most likely will give birth to her baby despite her desire to flee back to California,” a source close to the Kardashians told us EXCLUSIVELY.
 “Khloe is too far along in her pregnancy for any long distance traveling.
 Whether she likes it or not, her only safe choice is to have her baby in Cleveland, no matter how sad or difficult that will be for her.”

 Meanwhile, Tristan has a basketball game tonight in Cleveland upon returning from his apparent rendezvous in NYC.
-However, sources with the team have told us EXCLUSIVELY that the athlete is allowed to go to the hospital and miss the game if he chooses to go — or let’s be real, IF Khloe allows him to go.
+However, sources with the team have told us EXCLUSIVELY that the athlete is allowed to go to the hospital and miss the game if he chooses to go — or let’s be real, IF Khloe allows him to be there.

+Not only have multiple reports surfaced that Tristan has been cheating on pregnant Khloe, but footage of him with other women has also been released.
+In one clip, which was obtained by TMZ, a man identified as the b-ball star can be seen getting cozy with two women in a club.
+At one point, he even motorboats one of the women and then she grabs his crotch!
+“Khloe is devastated and has been brought to tears after seeing the pics of Tristan with another woman,” a source close to the Kardashians told us EXCLUSIVELY.
+Poor Khloe!